MeanyLodge/History/Energy.md

 p.137: The Legal Advisory Committee was involved in three important questions.
 The most time-consuming was the negotiation with the Puget Sound Power and Light Company over the right of way for power lines on the Meany ski hill. p.142: Puget Sound Power and Light, which initially constructed a power line across Meany property during the summer of 1962 without permission from the Mountaineers, has replaced the overhead power line with one that now runs underground.

+Commercial power first came to the Lodge in the early ‘60s via the BN railroad at (RR) 2400 volt.
+The power came from the vicinity of the RR tunnel and ran to the Lodge on a Mountaineer installed and maintained power line.
+The power cost a flat rate of $35/year and there was no meter.
+The load limit was 5-kW which we quickly exceeded and then also picked up the Tow Hut and later the [Cat House](Cat-House) and [Zoo](Zoo) loads. <sup>[rn19][]</sup>

 #### 1966

 Changed propane tanks from 400# to 200# size, used only to fuel kitchen stove.